ultralytics/ultralytics/docs/en/guides/docker-quickstart.md

 !!! danger "Highly Experimental - User Assumes All Risk"

     The following instructions are experimental.
-Sharing a X11 socket with a docker container poses potential security risks.
+Sharing a X11 socket with a Docker container poses potential security risks.
 Therefore, it's recommended to test this solution only in a controlled environment.
 For more information, refer to these resources on how to use xhost[1](http://users.stat.umn.edu/~geyer/secure.html)[2](https://linux.die.net/man/1/xhost).

 Docker is primarily used to containerize background applications and CLI programs, but it can also run graphical programs.
 In the Linux world, two main graphic servers handle graphical display: X11 and Wayland.
 Before starting it's essential to determine which graphics server you're currently using.
 Just run this command to find out: